PDF reports and automated reporting

 - Use test flows to verify specific functionality

-- Combine insights from both for comprehensive site management
+- Combine insights from both for overall site management

 Now that you understand PDF Reports:

-- Monitoring Guide - Learn about the data source for reports
+- Monitoring Guide - The data source for reports

 - Settings - Configure monitoring and email settings